gazic055/Arduino-LED-Controller/README.md

 This simple project, uses an Arduino Uno, and an Ultrasonic sensor, to turn on an LED strip when it detects movement in front of the sensor.

-This system has five states, which is ordered as follows:
+This system has five states, which are ordered as follows:

 1) Initial State - Off
 2) System on - Green